Christian9392/vetcare-website/README.md

 docker-compose up
 ```

+> [!TIP]
+> If you run into issues, refer to Section 1.1 of the User Guide, located in the root of this repository.

 You can now access the webserver in your web browser at the address `http://localhost:8080`.
 The MySQL database is available at `localhost:3307`.
 You can access this via one of two ways: